 Matsuya Asakusa opened in 1931 and was designed to include the Tokyo terminal (Asakusa Kaminarimon Station) of the Tobu Railway, linking Tokyo with Nikko.
 The dual-purposing concept was considered radical at the time.
 Decades later, “sub-center” rail station development, including Shibuya, Shinjuku, Meguro, and Ikebukuro, incorporated department stores as part of the stations’ over-all designs making access to the national railroad system — and shopping — easy for thousands of passengers commuting to the city from the suburbs via private railroads.

 Matsuya Asakusa was also built with a roof-top amusement park – Playland – that became a model for other rooftop amusement parks in Japan.
 Among the amusements provided was a gondola ride that ran the length of the building, and a pet zoo.
 Playland opened in 1931 and closed in 2010.

 The Tobu Railway was formed in 1891, initially operating routes from Kita-Senju to Kuki (1899), and in Tokyo Sumida Ward from Hikifune to the gardens at Kameido and Horikiri (1902).
-The Nikko line opened in 1929 with the Tokyo terminal at the site of the present-day Tokyo Skytree, until a railway bridge across the Sumida River – Tobu Azumabashi – was completed in 1931.
+The Nikko Line opened in 1929 with its Tokyo terminal on the east bank of the Sumida at the site of the present-day Tokyo Skytree, until a railway bridge across the river – Tobu Azumabashi – was completed in 1931.